 Born in Washington D.C. of Spanish parents, she learned to read and write in Paris, where she returned twenty years later to work for the Gallimard publishing house.

-After studying at the Lycée français in Madrid and earning a B.A. in Philosophy at the Universidad Complutense, she started her professional career in publishing at Alfaguara Infantil-Juvenil, headed at the time by Miguel Azaola, the renowned publisher of children’s books.
+After studying at the Lycée français in Madrid and earning a B.A. in Philosophy at the Universidad Complutense, she started her professional career in publishing at Alfaguara Infantil-Juvenil.
 At Alfaguara she began in the negotiation of rights, attending the Frankfurt and Bologna Book Fairs.

 In 2016, Agencia Virginia López-Ballesteros broadened its portfolio to include theatre, representing Spanish playwrights in- and outside Spain as well as non-Spanish authors in Spain.

-Virginia López-Ballesteros also adapts French plays for performances in Spanish, representing clients in Spain and Latin America.
+Virginia López-Ballesteros also adapts French plays for performances in Spanish, and Spanish and English plays for performances in France.